The gold standard in formation for ministry

-This financial assistance, valued at over $175,000 over three years, enables students to immerse themselves in outstanding academic classes, to participate in diverse and collaborative formation communities involving both seminarians and lay students, to work at ministerial internships in the surrounding community, and to take part in the life of one of the world’s great universities.
+All lay students in the Master of Divnity Program receive a full tuition scholarship and modest stipend for all three years in the program.
+This finanial assistance, valued at over $175,000 over three years, enables students to immerse themselves in outstanding academic classes, to participate in diverse and collaborative formation communities involving both seminarians and lay students, to work at ministerial interships in the surrounding community, and to take part in the life of one of the world's great universities.

 Since those training for lay ecclesial ministry and ordained ministry experience the majority of their academic and pastoral formation together, they become practiced in the kind of collaboration required in today’s Church.

 All students in the Master of Divinity Program receive a full tuition scholarship for three years, and are also able to take advantage of many resources and opportunities in the broader Graduate School and University communities.

 Please contact email@example.com, to learn more about our MDiv program.

 Grace Carroll '20, Master of Divinity program

 "Without sacrificing academic rigor and intellectual exploration, the focus is on personal formation of each and every student.

 Through one-on-one formation meetings, spiritual direction, community check-ins, and formation plans that include values inventories, personal disciplines, and goal setting, the program is rich in opportunities to discover who you are, how you came to be here, and how you are being called to grow in holiness."